Quantum Monte Carlo Simulation of Bipolaron Superconductivity in Extended Hubbard--Holstein models on Face-Centered-Cubic and Body-Centered-Cubic Lattices: Method

 \section{Method}

-In this work, we use a continuous-time path-integral quantum Monte Carlo scheme to simulate the HHM and EHHM (see e.g. Refs. \cite{hague2007superlight,hague2010light,davenport2012}).
-We place two fermions in a $20 \times20 \times 20$ box (BCC and FCC lattices, respectively), and then carry out simulations for $\bar{\beta} = t/k_{B}T = 20$ (where $k_{B}$ is Boltzmann's constant and $T$ the temperature) at phonon frequencies of $\hbar\omega/t = 1$ and $\hbar \omega/W = 1$.
-A range of $U$ and $\lambda$ are simulated.
+In this work, we use a continuous-time path-integral quantum Monte Carlo scheme to simulate the HHM and EHHM defined in Eq.~(\ref{eqn:Holstein}) (see e.g. Refs. \cite{hague2007superlight,hague2010light,davenport2012}).
+We place two fermions in a $20 \times20 \times 20$ lattice constant box, and then carry out simulations for $\bar{\beta} = t/k_{B}T = 20$ (where $k_{B}$ is Boltzmann's constant and $T$ the temperature) at phonon frequencies corresponding to $\hbar\omega/t = 1$ and $\hbar \omega/W = 1$.
+The Hamiltonian is simulated for a range of $U$ and $\lambda$.
 We adopt twisted boundary conditions on path ends to estimate the mass.
 Detailed procedures for the simulation and evaluation of estimators for a range of bipolaron properties have been discussed in earlier papers (see Refs. \cite{hague2009bipolarons_sing_trip_chain,hague2010light,davenport2012}, and references therein).
 Measurements are made every few Monte Carlo steps.

-We use the update scheme summarised in Appendix \ref{sec:appendix} for BCC lattices (which is essentially the same set of updates as for simple cubic lattices).
-For FCC lattices, these updates plus an additional update analogous to the triple update are needed to simulate bipolarons on triangular lattices (see Ref. \cite{hague2007superlight}) is also required.
+For BCC lattices, we use the update scheme summarised in Sec. \ref{sec:mainmethod} (which is essentially the same set of updates as for simple cubic lattices detailed in Ref. \cite{davenport2012}).
+For FCC lattices, these updates plus an additional update analogous to the triple update used to simulate bipolarons on triangular lattices (Sec. \ref{sec:triple_update}) are needed (see Ref. \cite{hague2010light}).